mbondyra/react-basics-workshop/readme.md

 ## STEP 1: Instructions for running the environment

     1. Make sure you have those things installed by typing in your terminal:
-        - node
+        - node (you can get node from here: https://www.npmjs.com/get-npm)
         - yarn

-    2. Install all the dependencies with: `yarn`
+    2. Install all the dependencies with: `yarn` (if you don't have yarn, install it here: https://yarnpkg.com/en/docs/install)

     3. Run your project with: `yarn start`